mvolkmann/blog/src/lit.md

 one `.xliff` file for each language/region.
 Edit these files and add a `target` element after each `source` element that specifies the desired translation.

+Running the extract command again after adding new calls to `msg` in the JavaScript code does not overwrite existing `.xliff` files.
+It just adds `trans-unit` elements for the new strings to be translated.

 Enter `npm localize:build`.
 This creates the `src/generated` directory containing